 Montana-grown certified organic wheat, durum, and pulses from Montana have tested positive for glyphosate, the active ingredient in Round-Up.
 The residue has resulted in canceled shipments to European and other export customers.
-The European Union and other trading partners have banned the use of Round-Up for most applications.
-Non-organic farmers are encountering herbicide-resistant weeds and acid spots in their fields due to the continued use of Round-Up.
+The European Union and other regulation of the use of toxins in farming yes